Particle acceleration and multi-messenger radiation from Ultra-Luminous X-ray Sources: A new class of Galactic PeVatrons: Multi-messenger emission from ULXs: Application to SS 433

-The Galactic source SS~433 has been identified as a plausible misaligned (hidden) Galactic ULX~\citep[see e.g.][]{2006MNRAS.370..399B, King2023} that is powered by a super-Eddington accretion onto a compact object (most likely a black hole)~\citep[e.g.][]{Poutanen2006, 2021MNRAS.506.1045M}.
+The Galactic source SS~433 has been identified as a plausible misaligned (hidden) Galactic ULX~\citetext{see, e.g., \citealp{2006MNRAS.370..399B} and \citealp{King2023}} that is powered by a super-Eddington accretion onto a compact object~\citetext{most likely a black hole, as discussed in, e.g., \citealp{Poutanen2006} and \citealp{2021MNRAS.506.1045M}}.
 SS~433 has been observed in very high-energy gamma-rays ($E_{\gamma} \gtrsim 1~$TeV) by H.E.S.S.~\citep{Hess_SS433}, HAWC \citep{Hawk_SS433}, and more recently LHAASO \citep{LHAASO_BH_2024}.
-In this section we present our model predictions for the case of SS~433 using the representative set of parameters listed in Tab.~\ref{Table: SS433} as inferred to be appropriate for such an object \citep{King2023}.
+In this section, we present our model predictions for the case of SS~433 using the representative set of parameters listed in Table~\ref{Table: SS433} as inferred to be appropriate for such an object \citep{King2023}.

 As the energy losses are not expected to affect the proton distribution (see discussion about Fig.~\ref{Fig: Timescales bubble}), differences in the gamma-ray spectrum can only arise from different distributions of target material in the bubble for a fixed set of parameters.
 Fig.~\ref{Fig: Modelling SS433} illustrates the difference in the gamma-ray spectra obtained in the two scenarios, S1 (green curves) and S2 (blue curves), describing the downstream region of the TS (see sketch in Fig.~\ref{Fig: ULX sketch}).
 In particular, for S2 we assumed a downstream density of $n_{\rm CSW}= 0.1 \, \rm cm^{-3}$.
-For each scenario the shaded area represents the model predictions obtained by varying the terminal wind speed from $0.1 \, c$ to $0.2 \,c$ while keeping constant the cosmic-ray efficiency at the shock, $\xi_{\rm CR}=0.1$.
+For each scenario the shaded area represents the model predictions obtained by varying the terminal wind speed from $0.1 \, c$ to $0.2 \,c$ while keeping the cosmic-ray efficiency at the shock, $\xi_{\rm CR}=0.1, $ constant.
 The corresponding maximum energy is found to range from 3 PeV up to 8 PeV.